pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 ---

-## See-through colours
+## See-through colors

-- On computers colours often have an _alpha_ value which refers to how transparent the colour should be
+- On computers colors often have an _alpha_ value which refers to how transparent the color should be
-- In p5 we can set this by adding yet another number to our RGB colours, bringing the total to four
+- In p5 we can set this by adding yet another number to our RGB colors, bringing the total to four
 - `0` means completely transparent, `255` means completely opaque
 - So `fill(255,0,0,127);` will give us...
 --